 The most simple way to carry out your research is to look at the logo's of other similar businesses and analyse the style.
 For example, in our health/weight loss related example, you might want to look at competitors logo's such as Weight Watchers, Jenny Craig and eDiets; all of which have a slightly different style and are also aimed at slightly different demographics as you can see from the image above.

 You should be looking at typography, colours, imagery, style and the overall look and feel.
 Usually, logo's will have similar qualities when they're aiming at similar demographics.
 For example, you can see that although the typography couldn't be more different, the colour's used are very similar (blue and white primarily) with the Weight Watchers and Jenny Craig logo's.

-If you take a look at how different colours represent different emotions, you can see that blue presents an image of authority, success and confidence; all of which are perfectly suited to a weight loss brand.
+take a look at how different colours represent different emotions, you can see that blue presents an image of authority, success and confidence; all of which are perfectly suited to a weight loss brand.
 It's at this stage that you'll start to make design decisions based on your findings.